-Biography - 271 Words
+Biography - 279 Words

 In 1963 I had an epiphany on Leeds Central station.
 I was waiting for the train to London one Saturday morning and I noticed that the lines ahead of me came to a point, the point of infinity.
-(I hadbeen brought up in Crewe, Cheshire, a railway town, and I often travelled on the trains and still do.)
+(I had been brought up in Crewe, Cheshire, a railway town, and I often travelled on the trains and still do.)

 I thought to myself I could make a silver and black set of railway lines that come to a point more quickly.
 I made these and exhibited them on the floor in my second London exhibition at the small Portal Gallery.
-About a year later I thought of making a sitting room in the same forced perspective, but this t ime the wrong way round, with the back wall at the front.
+About a year later I thought of making a sitting room in the same forced perspective, but this time the wrong way round, with the back wall at the front.
 I made this out of wood and doll’s house wallpaper.
 Making things in perspective is taking experience as a solid rather than an ever-changing relationship.
 By the process of irony – no one believes railway lines actually come to a point – one can make the point that our experiences are relative, fluid, subject to change.

-Biography - 1788 Words
+Biography - 1774 Words

 In 1950 Patrick went to Hull Grammar School where he studied ‘O’ level art, taught by Ian D. H. Fothergill.
-Fothergill encouraged the students to write about modern art and Patrick wrote in defense of Picasso, but it was Fothergill’s set designs for the school plays, with their use of perspective and painted shadows which amazed Patrick and left a lasting impression.
+Fothergill encouraged the students to write about modern art and Patrick wrote in defense of Picasso, but it was Fothergill’s set designs for the school plays, with their use of perspective and painted shadows, which amazed Patrick and left a lasting impression.

 The Art Department was run by Muriel Atkinson and John Jones and unlike the English Department welcomed and actively encouraged creativity and experimentation.
-Patrick began making low reliefs in plaster and later, cut-outs in paper and wood, painting white emulsion paint as the ground and using household gloss paint as the finish.
+Patrick began making low reliefs in plaster and later, cut-outs in paper and wood, using white emulsion paint as the ground and household gloss paint as the finish.
 It was a surprise gift from John Jones for his twenty-first birthday - a subscription to Art News and Review - that stimulated Patrick to send off slides of his work to the Portal Gallery in early 1961.
 On the Monday after the Friday when he completed his course at Leeds Day College Patrick opened his first solo exhibition at the Portal Gallery, London.
 It was the first one-man show by a so-called Pop Artist and a huge success.
 The critics of the day George Melly and David Sylvester were early champions.
 Sylvester wrote, “This artist has the gift, synonymous with creativeness, of being able to be surprised by what the rest of us take for granted.
 Here is a painter who really has something to say, and his arrival on the scene gives me a rare sense of exhilaration.”
 Parallels were drawn with the works of Harold Pinter, Paul Klee, Samuel Beckett and Spike Milligan.
 Patrick sold two-thirds of the forty or so paintings exhibited.

 With the success of his Portal Gallery show in 1961 Patrick’s job moved from school teaching to art lecturing at Bradford School of Art in 1963, and then in 1964 at Leeds College of Art.
-His colleagues included the artists Anthony Earnshaw, Robin Page and George Brecht, and his students - Trevor Winkfield, Glen Baxter, Les Coleman, Jeff Edwards, Les Evans and Paul Hammond.
-It was whilst at Leeds, that Patrick made two of his seminal works, Infinity in 1963, inspired by standing on the railway station at Leeds and looking at the railway tracks and his first reverspective, the Sticking-out Room of 1964.
+His colleagues included the artists Anthony Earnshaw, Robin Page and George Brecht, and his students included Trevor Winkfield, Glen Baxter, Les Coleman, Jeff Edwards, Les Evans and Paul Hammond.
+It was whilst at Leeds that Patrick made two of his seminal works, Infinity in 1963, inspired by standing on the railway station at Leeds and looking at the railway tracks and his first reverspective, the Sticking-out Room of 1964.

 Around this time, Patrick began painting vicious circles and versions of the ouroboros in search for a theoretical basis for his ideas.
-He had moved his family back to London and commuted to Leeds to teach.
+He had moved his family to London and commuted to Leeds to teach.